Random sorting networks: edge limit: Introduction

 \subsection{Acknowledgements}

-The work of V.G.\ was partially supported by NSF Grants DMS-1664619, DMS-1949820, DMS-2152588, and by the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin--Madison with funding from the Wisconsin Alumni Research Foundation.
+We thank the anonymous referee for helpful comments.
+The work of V.G.\ was partially supported by NSF Grants DMS-1664619, DMS-1949820, DMS-2246449, and by the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin--Madison with funding from the Wisconsin Alumni Research Foundation.